Welcome to Year 4

 Autumn 2 – Christmas Festivities

-On the last day of term, the children will be heading down to St Edwards Church to take part in our annual Christingle service.
-Here they will remember the meaning of Christmas and the symbolism behind the Christingle itself.
+On the last day of term, the children went down to St Edwards Church to take part in our annual Christingle service.
+Here they remembered the meaning of Christmas and the symbolism behind the Christingle itself.